Skip to Content

 Sends a comma-delimited list of public connections (IP address and port pairs).

-• If no public connections exist, send an empty list.
+• If no public connections exist, an empty list SHOULD be sent.

 Receiver